Series C banknotes: Banknotes

 The notes were commissioned by the then-Central Bank of Ireland in five denominations.
 The Central Bank held a limited competition in 1991 and invited nine Irish artists, having decided on the theme previous to invitation.
 The designs of Robert Ballagh were chosen, and his designs were used in all the denominations to follow a unified design pattern.

 The theme for this series was people who contributed to the formation of a modern Ireland, and to this effect it includes political figures, literary and religious figures.

 These notes incorporated a number of sophisticated features for security, and for the partially sighted and blind; such features had not previously seen on banknotes in Ireland.

 Five Pounds

 The front of the note features Catherine McAuley, who founded the Sisters of Mercy; the background features the Mater Misericordiae Hospital, Dublin, which was founded by the Sisters of Mercy.

 The back of the note features three children in a classroom.
-The first verse of the Irish poem Mise Raifteirí an File by the blind poet Antoine Ó Raifteiri is presented on the blackboard in Gaelic script.
+The first verse of the Irish poem Mise Raifteirí an File by the blind poet Antoine Ó Raifteirí is presented on the blackboard in Gaelic script.
 A map of Europe, without political boundaries, is at the back.